-The college-level review of promotion cases will be completed by two separate Dean's Advisory Committees (DACs); one will review promotion and tenure cases for tenure track faculty and the other will review promotion cases for academic professional track faculty.
-The purpose of the college-level review is to evaluate candidate's contributions relative to the college's expectations and within the context of the college mission.
-Committee members are nominated by the department heads and appointed by the Dean, and serve staggered three-year terms, with approximately one-third of each committee rotating each year.
-In selecting members for the DAC committees, the Dean will strive to form appropriately diverse committees that represent the gender, race and ethnic diversity of faculty at the highest rank of each track, as well as broad disciplinary diversity of faculty across the College of Arts and Sciences.
+The college-level review of promotion cases will be completed by two separate Dean's Advisory Committees (DAC); one will review promotion and tenure cases for tenure track faculty and the other will review promotion cases for academic professional track faculty.
+Committee members are chosen by the Dean, and serve staggered three-year terms, with approximately one-third of each committee rotating each year.
+In selecting members for the DAC-TT, the dean will strive to form appropriately diverse committees which represent the gender, race and ethnic diversity of faculty at the rank of professor, as well as broad disciplinary diversity of faculty across the College of Arts and Sciences.
 The names of all DAC members to be appointed to both committees will be presented to department heads and the college executive committee for endorsement.

 - (1) The Dean's Advisory Committee Tenure Track (DAC-TT) reviews promotion cases for tenure track faculty.
 The DAC-TT consists of 10 faculty members at the rank of professor. - (2) The Dean's Advisory Committee Academic Professional Track (DAC-APT) reviews promotion cases for academic professional track faculty.
-Beginning with the 2023-24 review cycle, the DAC-APT will consist of 8 academic professional track faculty at the highest rank in their job title (e.g., instructional professor, clinical professor, research professor, etc.) Research assistant and research associate professors will be reviewed by the DAC-TT, but will be eligible to serve on the DAC-APT.
+The DAC-APT consists of 5 academic professional track faculty at the highest rank in their job title (e.g., instructional professor, research professor, etc.) and 1 tenured professor.